ctb/titus-blog/src/2015-docker-and-replicating-papers.rst

 the container isn't self-sufficient.
 The alternative was to package the data in the container, but in this case, it's 15-20 GB, which seemed like too much!
-This dependence on external data does limit our ability to deploy the container to compute farms though.
+This dependence on external data does limit our ability to deploy the container to compute farms though, and it also means that we can't put the container on the Docker hub.

-The main value that I see for this container is in not polluting my work environment on machines where I can run Docker.
+The main value that I see for *this* container is in not polluting my work environment on machines where I can run Docker.
 (Sadly this does not yet include our HPC at MSU.)
 I could also use a Project Jupyter container to build our figures, and perhaps use a separate Latex container to build the paper... overkill? :).

+One nice outcome of the volume binding is that I can work on the Makefile and workflow outside of the docker container, run it all inside the container, and then examine the artifacts outside of the container.
+(Is there a more standard way to do this?)

 I also really like the explicit documentation of the install and execution steps.
 That's super cool and probably the most important